Program Evaluation with Remotely Sensed Outcomes: Additional Model Details

-Figure~\ref{fig:trend_papers} illustrates the increasing popularity of RSVs in empirical research.
-First, we collected papers published in the AEA journals, \textit{Econometrica}, \textit{Quarterly Journal of Economics}, \textit{Review of Economic Studies} and \textit{Journal of Political Economy} using a keyword search of ``remotely sensed variables'', ``mobile phone'', ``satellite'', ``machine learning'', and ``drones / aerial'' on their websites.
+Figure~\ref{fig:trend_papers} illustrates the increasing popularity of remotely sensed variables in empirical research.
+First, we collected papers published in the American Economic Association (AEA) journals, \textit{Econometrica}, \textit{Quarterly Journal of Economics}, \textit{Review of Economic Studies} and \textit{Journal of Political Economy} using a keyword search of ``remotely sensed variables'', ``mobile phone'', ``satellite'', ``machine learning'', and ``drones / aerial'' on their websites.
 Next, we collected papers published in \textit{Nature} and \textit{Science} using a keyword search of ``remotely sensed variables'' on their websites.
-We subsetted to the papers with RSVs in their main empirical analysis.
+We subset to the papers with remotely sensed variables in their main empirical analysis.

-Figure~\ref{fig:dag_surrogates} illustrate the causal graph associated with the surrogacy identifying assumptions \citep{prentice1989surrogate,athey2024surrogate}: the surrogate $R$ fully mediates the effect of the treatment $D$ on the outcome $Y$.
-Our RSV identifying assumptions are the opposite, as illustrated by Figure~\ref{fig:dag_rsv}.
+Figure~\ref{fig:dag_surrogates} illustrates the causal graph associated with the surrogacy identifying assumptions \citep{prentice1989surrogate,athey2024surrogate}: the surrogate $R$ fully mediates the effect of the treatment $D$ on the outcome $Y$.
+Our identifying assumptions are the opposite, as illustrated by Figure~\ref{fig:dag_rsv}.

 Table~\ref{tab:implications} summarizes the implications of our identifying assumptions.
 Our identifying assumptions allow the propensity score $\Pr(D=1 \mid S,X)$ to differ across samples.
+In summary, the outcome and treatment mechanisms may vary across samples, but the sensing mechanism must be stable across samples.